fiftysevendegreesofrad/sdna_open/docs/sphinx/source/network_preparation.rst

-sDNA processes spatial networks encoded using a **coincident endpoint connectivity rule.** This is a common standard used in many data sets e.g. OpenStreetMap and Ordnance Survey products as well as other software such as ArcGIS Network Analyst.
+sDNA processes spatial networks encoded using a **coincident endpoint connectivity rule.** This is a common standard used in many data sets e.g. Ordnance Survey products as well as other software such as ArcGIS Network Analyst.
 (Provided you take grade separation into account.
 Ordnance survey specify grade separations for each end of a link, and links only join